lukeeingram/basic-platfomer/README.md

 Controls:
 - WASD or arrow keys to move the character
 - W or the up arrow makes the character jump
+- P or Escape to pause the game

 You can goomba stomp the enemies to kill them and reach new heights!